What to Consider When Selecting An Estate Sale Company

 Need to be absolutely sure you are hiring the best?
 Read our blog on 3 Easy Ways to Guarantee You Hire the Best Company

-A free cleanout sure sounds nice doesn’t it?
-All of the leftover items miraculously disappear after the sale is over leaving you free and clear to move on!
-But how could anyone possibly be able to promise a free a cleanout on the initial consultation when the end of the sale has yet to happen?
-Here is how:
+A free clean-out sure sounds nice.
+All of the leftover items miraculously disappear after the sale is over leaving you free and clear to move on.
+You just need to ask, what does a free clean-out mean exactly?

 In summary, make sure to dig and find out what these companies are and are not telling you.
-Think twice before hiring the low percentage company with a free cleanout!
+Think twice before hiring the low percentage company with a free clean-out and always interview multiple companies.